-Public school years up through eighth grade were not a very stimulating time for me; not until I took Mr. Boyle's chemistry course in high school did I enjoy formal education which probably had something to do with the quality of teaching in Winnetka schools before the educational system was made more progressive.
-It must have been because of an awareness by my parents of this deficiency that I was sent to the private College School in the next suburb, from which I was rescued by an attack of appendicitis.
-The eighth grade athletic director, Mr. Clark, failed in his attempt to make an athlete of me.
-I remember him only as a big man who wore a red knit pull-over.
-In a conference with my mother in my presence about my athletic deficiencies, the details of which I have no recollection, but I do remember that the discussion ended with his comments on Charlie Chaplin, whose early silent movies were being widely talked about, that he couldn't help laughing but kicked himself afterwards.
-The eighth grade music teacher also despaired at my lack of musical talent and kept me after school because I couldn't sing in tune.
+Public school years up through eighth grade were not a very stimulating time for me; not until I took Mr. Boyle's chemistry course in high school did I enjoy formal education which probably had schools something to do with the quality of teaching in Winnetka/before they made more progression educational system was reorganized.
+It must have been because of an awarx by my parents awareness/of this deficiency that I was sent to the private College School in the next suburb, from which I was rescued by an attack of Mr. Clark failed appendicitis.
+The eighth grade athletic director/was_defeated in his attempt to make an athlete of me.
+I remember him only as a big man IM who wore a red knit pull-over, and a conference with my mother, about my MEXIXIEN athletic deficiencies, in my presence the details of which I have no recollection, but any that is/ended with/comments on Charlie being widely talked about, early Chaplin MEXIES whose/silent movies werefall the rage that he couldn't help laughing but kicked himself afterwards.
+The eighth grade music teacher also despaired at my lack of takent musical talent and kept me after school because I couldn't sing in tune.
 I was punished for being what she called tone deaf, unable to sing the notes she struck on the piano.
-In this case my mother, who was also tone deaf, intervened on my behalf.
+In this case my mother, who was also tone deaf, intervened in my behalf.

-In New Trier High School the only courses I liked were

-chemistry and geometry.
-Latin was my bete noire and I failed English because I couldn't spell, an inability that threatened my education until I was admitted to Harvard.
-After two years in high school my friend Fairbank was being sent to an eastern boarding school, Morristown School in New Jersey, for more intensive preparation for the college entrance examinations than was provided at New Trier, and of course I wanted to go there too, and begged my father to send me.
-I had already passed my college examinations in chemistry and mathematics, but because of my difficulty with English and a foreign language - German was the language I was most familiar with because my youngest brothers had a German governess - my parents finally agreed to enter me in Morristown.
-They probably realized that my chances for passing the other examinations would be enhanced by the special training provided by a boarding school, the principal function of which was to prepare its students for college.
-The English teacher at Morristown, an elderly bearded gentleman dressed always in a dark suit, who was nicknamed "the whistling deacon" in mockery of his sibilant manner of speech, dourly predicted I would never pass the English examination unless I learned to spell.
+In New Trier High School the only courses I liked were chemistry and geometry.
+Latin was my bete noire and I failed English distinguish because I couldn't spell, an inability that threatened my education Harvard After two years in high school my until I was admitted to college. friend Fairbank was being sent to an eastern boarding school, Morristown School in New Jersey, for more intensive preparation for the college entrance examinations than was provided at New Trier, and of course I wanted to go there too and beggddmy father to send me.
+I had already passed my college examinations in chemistry and mathematics but because of my difficulty with English and a foreign language - German was the language I was most familiar with because my yougest brothers had a German governess - my parents finally agreed to enter me in Morristown.
+They probably realized that my chances for passing the other examinations provided by principal would be enhanced by the special training/a boarding school the/function of which was to prepare its students for college.
+M The English gentleman teacher at Morristowm, an elderly bearded Max dressed always in a manner of In mockery of Was nicknamed dark suit whom we called the whistleing deacon for his sibilant/speach, dourly predicted I would never pass the English examination unless I learned to spell.
 But I did pass.
-The first year I lived in the upper school dormitory, but the second year as a prerogative of our senior status, I shared a room with Fairbank and another boy, Piran Edgerton, in a faculty house across the road from the school.
-Chapel was compulsory but bowing our heads during prayer was not, a demonstration of religious independence adopted by a group of the students.
-Fairbank and I were able to pursue our photographic hobby at athletic events for which we were granted special privileges during inter-scholastic games.
+The first year I lived in the upper school dormatory but the second year as a prerogative of our senior status I shared a room with Fairbankand another boy, Piran Edgerton, in a faculty house across the road from the school.
+Chapel was compulsery but bowing our heads during prayer was not, a raxwas xibas a demonstration of religious independence adopted by a group of the Fairbank and I were able to pursue out photographic hobby students.
+We were granted For at athletic events/which gave us special privileges during interscholastic games.